 Map-Based User Interface

-Since most map providers have a robust development kit for modifying and incorporating custom options, the Map-based API is simple to configure.
+Since most map providers have a full development kit for modifying and incorporating custom options, the Map-based API is simple to configure.
 Visual components can be conveniently customized to meet the needs of the app.

 Dashboard Design User Interface